 Participatory Arts London

-A collective voice for people that design, produce and facilitate participatory arts in London.
+PAL is a collective voice for people that design, produce and facilitate participatory arts in London.
 Reflecting on our practice; pursuing peer-to-peer learning.

 Participatory Arts London: representing ourselves, reflecting on our practice and safeguarding the diversity of London’s cultural offer.